LiamSwayne/Adblock_Public_Library/README.md

 # Adblock Public Library
 This project is a collection of HTML elements that can be plugged into Adblock Plus to improve the Adblock experience.
 Most of the elements in the library are included to remove distractions and irrelevant information (social icons, popups, newsletter inserts, "urgent" offers, etc).
 This is a community library, meaning anyone can contribute.
 Every element from contributors is verified individually before being added.
+Sites that aren't safe for work or encourage piracy will be rejected.

 Steps to implement library:
 1. Install [Adblock Plus](https://chrome.google.com/webstore/detail/adblock-plus-free-ad-bloc/cfhdojbkjhnklbpkdaibdccddilifddb).